FOlberg/revingo/README.md

 # Style guide?
 not determined...
-but lower case seems to have a calming & relaxing effect, at least I may have heard so ...
-Thus, snakecase or the default style guide by the used programming language, framework etc. using kanban, githubs "Projects", features outta that are already done.
-"Don't reinvent the wheel"
+but lower case seems to have a calming & relaxing effect, at least what we might have heard so ... thus, snakecase or the default style guide by the used programming language, framework, ... can be applied. using kanban, githubs "Projects", features outta that are already done.
+"Don't reinvent the wheel" (by someone)

 # Code of conduct